olin/studentgovernment/bylaws.md

 The composition, purpose, operation, and powers of the Honor Board are detailed in the Honor Code.
-Additional powers may be allotted to them in the Constitution and By-Laws of the Student Government.
+Additional powers may be allotted to them in the Constitution and Bylaws of the Student Government.

 #### Section 2.
 Honor Board Budget.